-Buses were first used in Chicago in 1917 by the Chicago Motor Bus Company; they became the Chicago Motor Coach Company (CMC) in 1922.
-The CMC's routes were limited to Chicago boulevards and parks, where streetcars were not allowed to operate.
+Control of the four rapid transit 'L' companies was vested in a trust in 1911, which centralized some functions but left the underlying companies intact.
+As routes were limited to Chicago boulevards and parks, where streetcars were not allowed to operate.
 CSL began limited use of some motor buses in 1927 and trolley buses in 1930, primarily as extensions of the streetcar system into outlying areas.
 However, buses would play a limited role in mass transit in Chicago until after World War II.